-and sidelink positioning service exposure to a UE through PC5 and the network are both supported.
+When Ranging/Sidelink Positioning service request is initiated by a SL Positioning Client UE, the Ranging and sidelink positioning service exposure to a UE can be through PC5 or through the 5GC network.

-For Ranging and sidelink positioning service exposure to a UE through PC5, following principles is taken as baseline in normative work:
+For Ranging and sidelink positioning service exposure to a UE through PC5, following principles are taken as baseline for normative work:

+- SL Positioning Client UE discovers one of Reference UE and Target UE.

-- UE#1 (e.g. SL Positioning Client UE) invokes the Ranging and Sidelink Positioning service from UE#2 by sending a ranging and sidelink positioning service request to the UE#2 for obtaining the Ranging and SL positioning result between UE#2 and Target UE.
-In This request at least the UE#1 info, UE#2 info and Target UE info should be included.
+- SL Positioning Client UE invokes the Ranging/Sidelink Positioning service to Reference UE/Target UE that is discovered by sending a anging and sidelink positioning service request for obtaining the Ranging and SL positioning result between Reference UE and Target UE.
+This request includes the user info of SL Positioning Client UE, Reference UE and Target UE.

-- UE#2 triggers the authorization of UE#1 for the ranging and sidelink positioning service invocation for the Target UE and UE#2.
+- Reference UE/Target UE that is contacted by the SL Positioning Client UE triggers the authorization of SL Positioning Client UE for the ranging and sidelink positioning service invocation.

 NOTE 1: The procedure for Privacy handling on Ranging and sidelink positioning service exposure needs to be determined by SA3 Group i.e. the authorization of the SL positioning client UE for Ranging and sidelink positioning service invocation of two other UEs.

-- UE#2 initiates the ranging and Sidelink positioning procedure with Target UE based on the conclusion of KI#4 and obtaining the Ranging and sidelink positioning result.
+- The Ranging/Sidelink positioning procedure between Reference UE and Target UE is performed based on the conclusion of KI#4.

-- UE#2 returns the ranging and Sidelink positioning result to UE#1.
+- Reference UE/Target UE that is contacted by the SL Positioning Client UE provides the Ranging/Sidelink positioning result to SL Positioning Client UE.